cloudflare/cloudflare-docs/content/waf/managed-rulesets/payload-logging/configure.md

 pcx_content_type: how-to
 weight: 2
 meta:
-  title: Configure payload logging for a Managed Ruleset in the dashboard
+  title: Configure payload logging for a managed ruleset in the dashboard
 ---

-# Configure payload logging for a Managed Ruleset in the dashboard
+# Configure payload logging for a managed ruleset in the dashboard

 Configure payload logging for a ruleset in the ruleset configuration page.